 We were on a marked GRP and when the road petered out we followed the signs across a field to the highway, crossed it and then descended through grassland for a couple of kilometres.

 We did our best to stay in the shade but there was not much of it.
-I was listening to the last chaotic days of Commodus, most loathsome of Roman emperors, which combined strangely with the peaceful, orderly landscape that we were passing through.
+On my iPod I was listening to the last chaotic days of Commodus, most loathsome of Roman emperors, which combined strangely with the peaceful, orderly landscape that we were passing through.

 When we reached the little town of Aubigny-sur-Nère, the first streets that we came to did not inspire confidence – they looked poor and desolate.